What are occasional invaders?

 Silverfish

 Silverfish have elongated, teardrop-shaped bodies that are covered in bluish-brown scales.
-They have long antennae and three, long, bristle-like appendages that extend off their back ends.
-They have soft bodies and are wingless.
+They also have long antennae and three long, bristle-like appendages that extend off their back ends.

 Preventing problems with occasional invading pests can be tricky.
 Here are several things you can do in and around your home to deter their presence: